SplinterPezz/retro-dev-journey/README.md

 ### Interactive Game World

-The application features a 2D isometric-style world where users can:
+The application features a pixel-art top-down style, where users can:

 - Navigate using WASD/Arrow keys (desktop) or joystick (mobile)
 - Explore career milestones represented as buildings